mtbsteve/3DR-Solo-Object-Avoidance/README.md

 Prerequisites:
 - Arduino:
   - install the libraries for the lightware SF20 https://github.com/LightWare-Optoelectronics/LW20-Api
+  - deploy the Arduino sketch with the latest Arduino IDE

 - Solo:
   - You must have PyMata version 2.1 installed on Solo.
 Newer versions than 2.1 do not properly install on Solo.
 To download PyMata, go here: https://github.com/MrYsLab/pymata-aio